 It is recommended that ACT or SAT scores be sent to the Office of Admissions.
 While not required for admission, scores may help some applicants demonstrate merit necessary for admission.
 Additionally, minimum scores are requirements for some institutional financial aid.

 Students may be required to complete an admissions interview and/or to submit a portfolio of completed academic work.

-An applicant desiring admission to God’s Bible School and College should proceed following the appropriate directions below.
+An applicant desiring admission to an associate or baccalaureate program at God’s Bible School and College should proceed following the appropriate directions below.

 - Complete an application.
 The entire application process is online and may be accessed by going to apply.gbs.edu.
 Follow all guidelines and submit all necessary documentation.